 All Hadoop configurations share a basic structure.
-Elements of the structure are defined following the code sample:
+Elements of the structure are defined in the table following this code block.

 Include or exclude classes or packages for a Hadoop configuration